 There are two income categories that one must meet to qualify for SNAP Benefits.

-Net income means gross income minus allowable deductions.
+Net income is your total household gross income minus allowable expenses and deductions.

 As you can see, the income guidelines for GA Food stamps is based on the number of people in your household.

 If you are applying by yourself and have no dependents, then you have to have a gross monthly income of $1,383 or less to qualify for GA food stamps.

 If you do not fall under the net monthly income exemption explained above, then you have to also have $1,064 or less in net monthly income to qualify.